 Once the drop in the serviceability is determined, the recovery needs to be evaluated.
 Since recovery is not an instantaneous action, several DBN time steps are needed here.
 Therefore, the recovery period is divided into a finite number of time-steps.
 Information about the rapidity and the resourcefulness ( $R_3$ and $R_4$ ) of the system is integrated at all recovery time-steps as they will define how the variables (i.e., the indicators) will evolve from one step to another.
-Therefore, the same Bayesian network is copied from time-step t = 3 until time step t = T.
+Therefore, the same Bayesian network is copied from time-step t=3 until time step t=T.

 The result of each BN is a performance point.
-The collection of the performance points creates a resilience function that shows the changes in the system's performance, starting from a stable state (the first uniform part of the function in Fig. 11) and ending with a stable state, when the system is fully recovered (the second uniform part of the function).
+The collection of the performance points creates a resilience function that shows the changes in the system's performance, starting from a stable state (the first uniform part of the function in Figure 11) and ending with a stable state, when the system is fully recovered (the second uniform part of the function).
 Once obtained, the resilience function can be used to obtain a resilience index.
-One method uses the area above the resilience curve and links it to the notion "loss of Resilience" [5,8] while other methods consider other metrics to quantify the resilience [65].
+One method uses the area above the resilience curve and links it to the notion "loss of Resilience" (Bruneau and Reinhorn 2007; Cimellaro et al. 2010) while other methods consider other metrics to quantify the resilience (Sharma et al. 2018).